PooriyaTT/Carla-Matlab-V2X/README.md

    1. Open ~/.bashrc or ./profile with the following code: ```  gedit ~/.bashrc``` or ```  gedit ~/.profile```
    2. Add the following line to the bottom of the file: ``` export UE4_ROOT=~/UnrealEngine_4.26  ```
    3. Save the file and reset the terminal.

+Build CARLA
+---
+This section outlines the commands to build CARLA.
+All commands should be run in the root CARLA folder.

+The Python API client grants control over the simulation.
+Compilation of the Python API client is required the first time you build CARLA and again after you perform any updates.
+After the client is compiled, you will be able to run scripts to interact with the simulation.

+1.The following command compiles the Python API client: ``` make PythonAPI ``` 2.The following command compiles and launches Unreal Engine.
+Run this command each time you want to launch the server or use the Unreal Engine editor: ``` make launch```